 The Glenelg Speech and Debate Club is a club that competes in debate, speech, and student congress events within the Baltimore Catholic Forensic League (BCFL).
 Tournaments are once a month and advance up to the National level.

 Meets on the last Friday of the month at 2:15 in the Media Center The purpose of the GHS Student Book Club is to promote a wide reading of books and for members to share their reactions and other reading recommendations within a community of readers.
 Ms. Currie-Scott selects several of the Black Eyed Susan nominees to begin the year, and then students present works they have read or heard about to the group to consider.
 Selections are chosen by majority vote.
 Meetings are usually the last Friday of the month at 2:15 in the library, and Ms. Currie-Scott always serves lots of snacks!

 The Glenelg High School Student Government Association is a fun way to get involved in events at Glenelg as well as the community.
 The Executive Board meets weekly to discuss and plan activities.
-We participate in an SGA conference in Ocean City, MD which provides great leadership and networking opportunities.
-The highlight however, is the planning and executing the Glenelg HS Homecoming theme, parade and dance.
+The highlight is the planning and executing the Glenelg HS Homecoming theme, parade and dance.

 We are the working members of the theater.
 We set-up/build the sets for the plays, musicals, dance concerts, and music concerts.
 We learn how to operate, program, and set-up lights and sound for all events including the main shows and assemblies through out the year.
 We also, if available, work as the backstage crew during the main concert events.